ristiisa/pocketrgb-et/README.md

 # Pocket Monsters Red, Green, and Blue in English

 **pocketrgb-english** serves as a dissassembly base, based on the Japanese releases of the Generation 1 Pocket Monsters games.
 Based off of Masaru2's work on pokejp the goal of **pocketrgb-english** is to act as more of a "translation" and less of a localization.
 Masaru2's work has been great but I am surprised no one has made a version of RGB with Japanes names.
 Pokejp changes all the text and pokedex entries to match, but they are skipping all the pokemon and character names.
 So I will be going through each Pokemon and Character and replace their names with the closest Hepburn and Romaji versions that will fit.
-This way I can enjoy the Drunken man with original names while I play what is supposed to be a "translation" of the Japanese versions!
+This way I can enjoy the Drunken man with original names while I play the closest thing to a "translation" of the Japanese versions that I can manage!

 It builds the following ROMs: